Experimental entanglement of temporal order: Discussion

-\textbf{Acknowledgments:} We thank C. Branciard, F. Costa, B. Daki\'c, A. Moqanaki and T. Str\"omberg for useful discussions. \textbf{Funding:} G.R. acknowledges support from the uni:docs fellowship programme at the University of Vienna.
+\textbf{Acknowledgments:} We thank C. Branciard, F. Costa, B. Daki\'c, M. Jacquet, A. Moqanaki and T. Str\"omberg for useful discussions. \textbf{Funding:} acknowledges financial support from the Royal Society through the Newton International Fellowship No.\ NIF$\backslash \text{R1}\backslash$202512.
 L.A.R. acknowledges support from the Templeton World Charity Foundation (fellowship no. TWCF0194).
 M.A. acknowledges support from the Excellence Initiative of the German Federal and State Governments (Grant ZUK 81).
-M.Z.~acknowledges support through an ARC DECRA grant DE180101443, and ARC Centre EQuS (CE170100009). \v C.B. acknowledges support from the John Templeton Foundation, Innovationsfond of Austrian Academy of Sciences (\"OAW), Austrian Science Fund (FWF) through the projects no. I-2562-N27 and I-2906, as well as support from the European Commission via Testing the Large-Scale Limit of Quantum Mechanics (TEQ) (No. 766900) project. \v C.B. and P.W. acknowledge support from the Doctoral Programme CoQuS (no. W1210-4) and the research platform TURIS.
-P.W. also acknowledges support from the European Commission, Photonic Integrated Compound Quantum Encoding (PICQUE) (no. 608062), Quantum Simulation on a Photonic Chip (QUCHIP) (no. 641039) and the Austrian Science Fund (FWF) through the START Program (Y585-N20) and NaMuG (P30067-N36), United States Air Force Office of Scientific Research via QAT4SECOMP (FA2386-17-1-4011) and Red Bull GmbH. \textbf{Author contributions:} G.R., L.A.R., \v C.B. and P.W. designed the experiment.
+M.Z.~acknowledges support through an ARC DECRA grant DE180101443, and ARC Centre EQuS (CE170100009). \v C.B. acknowledges support from the John Templeton Foundation, Foundational Questions Institute (FQXi), Austrian Science Fund (FWF) through BeyondC (F7103-N38), the projects no. I-2562-N27 and I-2906, as well as support from the European Commission via Testing the Large-Scale Limit of Quantum Mechanics (TEQ) (No. 766900) project. \v C.B. and P.W. acknowledge support from the Austrian Science Fund (FWF) via Doctoral Programme CoQuS (no. W1210-4), and the research platform TURIS.
+P.W. also acknowledges support from the Austrian Science Fund (FWF) through BeyondC (F7113-N38), the GIPSS (P30817-N36) and NaMuG (P30067-N36), United States Air Force Office of Scientific Research via QAT4SECOMP (FA2386-17-1-4011) and Red Bull GmbH. \textbf{Author contributions:} G.R., L.A.R., \v C.B. and P.W. designed the experiment.
 G.R. built the set-up and carried out data collection.
 G.R. and L.A.R. performed data analysis.
 F.M. built the single-photon source.
 M.Z., M.A. and \v C.B. developed the theoretical idea.
 L.A.R., P.W. and \v C.B. supervised the project.
-All authors contributed to writing the paper. \textbf{Competing interests:} The authors declare that they have no competing interests. \textbf{Data and materials availability:} All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Materials.
+All authors contributed to writing the paper. \textbf{Data and materials availability:} All data needed to evaluate the conclusions in the paper are present in the paper and/or the Supplementary Information.
 Additional data related to this paper may be requested from the authors.